rahimkhoja/linux-help-me/README.md

 ## Requirements

  - An Open Ai API Key. https://platform.openai.com/api-keys
- - A Linux System with sudo access
+ - A Linux System that has python3 and git install, along with sudo access

 ## Install Instructions